Skip to main content

 The table below summarizes tradeoffs that matter in day-2 operations and Kubernetes Storage rollouts.

-For Kubernetes Storage, the CSI driver integration lets platform teams apply consistent policies while they compare transports across clusters and workloads.
+For teams running OpenShift on-prem or executing a VMware exit to Kubernetes, simplyblock’s support for both NVMe/TCP and NVMe/RoCE means teams can pick the right transport per workload tier without splitting platforms or control planes.
+The CSI driver integration lets platform teams apply consistent policies while they compare transports across clusters and workloads.

 Where NVMe-oF Transport Decisions Are Heading